 Practical steps to take when a dispute arises.

-Before getting involved in a legal dispute there are many things worth considering, like the value of the claim, the costs involved and the overall effect this could have on your business.
+Before getting involved in a legal dispute there are many things worth considering, such as the value of the claim, the costs involved and the overall effect this could have on your business.

 You should not consider it a sign of weakness to approach the other side to explore the chances of a settlement.
 This can be done at any time during the litigation process, even during a trial, if the dispute gets this far.
 Settlement negotiations facilitated by a neutral third party (known as mediation) are increasingly popular.